-- ii.
+- e.
+Policies regarding procedures to report crimes committed on campus criminal actions or other emergencies and institution's response to such including. - i.
+Making timely warnings. - ii.
 Preparing the disclosure of crime statistics. - iii.
 Title of person(s) or organizations(s) to whom students or employees should report the occurrence (on campus, in or on non-campus buildings or property, or on public property) of murder and non-negligent manslaughter, negligent manslaughter, sex offenses (forcible and non-forcible), robbery, aggravated assault, burglary, motor vehicle theft, arson, liquor law violations, drug law violations, and illegal weapons possession. - iv.
-Whether there are any institutional policies or procedures that allow victims or witnesses to report crimes on a voluntary, confidential basis for making timely warnings and for inclusion in crime statistics disclosure, and description of such policies and procedures. - Policies concerning the security of and access to campus facilities. - g.
+Whether there are any institutional policies or procedures that allow victims or witnesses to report crimes on a voluntary, confidential basis for making timely warnings and for inclusion in crime statistics disclosure, and description of such policies and procedures. - f.
+Policies concerning the security of and access to campus facilities. - g.
 Policies concerning campus law enforcement including: - i.
 Enforcement authority of security personnel and their relationship with state and local police agencies. - ii.
 Encouragement of the prompt reporting of all crimes to campus and appropriate police agencies. - iii.
 Procedures, if any, that encourage pastoral counselors and professional counselors (at their discretion) to report crimes on a voluntary, confidential basis for inclusion in the crime statistics disclosure. - iv.
 Programs (type and frequency) to inform students and employees about campus security procedures and to be responsible for their and others' security. - v.
 Crime prevention programs. - vi.
 Monitoring and recording through local police agencies of criminal activity at off-campus locations of officially recognized student organizations. - vii.
 The possession, use, and sale of alcoholic beverages and enforcement of state underage drinking laws. - viii.
 The possession, use, and sale of illegal drugs and enforcement of federal and state drug laws. - ix.
 Any drug or alcohol abuse education programs. - x.
-Campus programs to prevent sex offenses.
+Campus programs to prevent sex offenses. - ki.

-- xi.
 Procedures to follow when a sex offense occurs. - 7.
 Report on Athletic Program Participation Rates and Financial Support Data - 8.
 Report on Completion Graduation Rates and Transfer Out Rates for Student Athletes - 9.
 Drug and Alcohol Prevention Information